chrisolen1/commercial_real_estate_recommendation_engine/README.md

-# biz_dev_recommendation_engine
+# commercial_real_estate_recommendation_engine
 Hybrid content-based, collaborative filtering approach to generating recommendations for businesses looking to open/expand in an urban location, using data from the City of Chicago

 This repo does not include all of the data necessary to run the recommendation on one's own.
 Missing, as indicated in the hybrid_recommendation.py script is the local business data, which was obtained from a private source, and the education data, which can be obtained from the City of Chicago's data portal via csv export or api call.

-Also, note that the zillow api script included in this repo is designed to run periodically, preferably via crontab, so as to generate a sufficient amount of real estate data over a period of a few weeks or months.
+Also, note that the zillow api script included in this repo is designed to run periodically, preferably via crontab on google cloud platform, so as to generate a sufficient amount of real estate data over a period of a few weeks or months.

 # repo includes the following files:
 1. address_book.csv - list of all addresses in cook county, il used to generate real estate data via zillow api.